C$ 113 Find Cheap Flights from Saskatoon to British Columbia

 The average price of all round-trip flights from Saskatoon to British Columbia clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Saskatoon to British Columbia, look for departures on Fridays and avoid leaving on a Monday, as it's usually the priciest day.
-When flying back from British Columbia, Wednesday is the cheapest day to fly and Monday is the most expensive.
+If you are looking for a flight deal from Saskatoon to British Columbia, look for departures on Thursdays and avoid leaving on a Sunday, as it's usually the priciest day.
+When flying back from British Columbia, Friday is the cheapest day to fly and Sunday is the most expensive.

 How far in advance should I book a flight from Saskatoon to British Columbia?